moneyhub/navy/README.md

 Navy is a command line tool and NodeJS library to help make working on your application easier when it has many services or backing services.

-It adds additional functionality on top of Docker Compose which means it's super easy to get started if you're already familiar with the Docker ecosystem.
+It builds on top of Docker Compose which means it's super easy to get started if you're already familiar with the Docker ecosystem.
 Simply point Navy at your existing `docker-compose.yml` and then you're good to go.
 With a single command, you can launch all of your services from your configuration and go on to manage those services and debug them.

 An example `docker-compose.yml` might look like this: